 Beckely comments, “COVID-19 proved that fast and powerful process automation is crucial to keep people and enterprise data connected — no matter the circumstances,” he says.

-Ross says in 2020, many businesses adopted robotic process automation (RPA) to add “digital workers” to handle repetitive tasks, although many were addressed as standalone tasks.
-“In 2021, it is time to make RPA digital workers part of the full-time workforce and include them in overall process flows.
+Ross says many businesses adopted robotic process automation (RPA) to add “digital workers” to handle repetitive tasks, although many were addressed as standalone tasks.
+“In the future, it is time to make RPA digital workers part of the full-time workforce and include them in overall process flows.
 Enterprises will look to business process management (BPM) and workflow technology that allows for seamless modeling across humans, RPA bots, and AI services incomplete process flows.

 Beckely says low-code development will give operations the ability to unify artificial intelligence (AI), bots and people with data in the same hyper-automated workflow.
-He says, “2020 was about buying RPA bots and AI services.
-2021 will be about organizations looking to scale those technologies, realizing the full value of those investments by unifying the modern workforce – with humans in control.”
+He says, “Recent years were about buying RPA bots and AI services.
+The future is about organizations looking to scale those technologies, realizing the full value of those investments by unifying the modern workforce – with humans in control.”

 Operational Resilience Will Determine a Company’s Fate